-4. America's Bicentennial celebrations led one former Capitol Hill staffer to push for an AAPI heritage month.
+3. America's Bicentennial celebrations led one former Capitol Hill staffer to push for an AAPI Heritage Month.

 In the 1970s, a former Capitol Hill staffer named Jeanie Jew approached Rep. Frank J. Horton, a New York Republican, and proposed establishing an AAPI heritage month.
 Jew—whose ancestor, M.Y.
 Lee, was a Chinese immigrant worker on the transcontinental railroad—believed that the country's Bicentennial celebrations had not adequately celebrated the contributions of Asian and Pacific Americans.
 Jew's forbear became a businessman who was killed in what Horton would later call "a time of anti-Chinese and anti-Asian sentiments."

-For 42 years, the Coalition of Asian Pacific Americans has hosted a festival in celebration of AAPI Heritage Month.
+For 43 years, the Coalition of Asian Pacific Americans has hosted a festival in celebration of AAPI Heritage Month.
 In a typical year, the event, which takes place in New York City's Chinatown, includes food, art, and musical performances highlighting AAPI culture in its many forms.
-Throughout May 2021, the Coalition of Asian Pacific Americans will be hosting virtual events through EventHub.
+Throughout May 2022, the Coalition of Asian Pacific Americans will be hosting both virtual and in-person events through EventHub.